10 Reasons to Consider Getting off Birth Control and Starting Fertility Awareness Instead

 Among other common birth control side effects are weight gain and headaches.
 Who needs these?
 Women have things hard enough in life; we don’t need to put up with these symptoms for some semblance of control over our reproductive health.
 Switching to a FAM like the Creighton Method, Billings Ovulation Method, Sympto-Thermal Method, or Marquette Method will equip you to manage your cycle health and family planning goals with zero side effects.

-Most women would agree it’s a huge perk to be able to predict when your period is coming, which many women now enjoy thanks to period-tracking apps.
+Most women would agree it’s a huge perk to be able to predict when you’re period is coming, which many women now enjoy thanks to period-tracking apps.
 But it’s worth remembering that simply charting your period on a calendar (which is how many of these predictive apps work) is not as precise as reading your body’s actual signs of ovulation and fertility after learning a FAM.
 Charting your cycle with a fertility awareness-based method will also prepare you for times in your cycle when you will know certain hormones are rising or falling and how that may play out in your feelings or energy levels.

 5. Reduce fears of unplanned pregnancy by understanding when you’re fertile and when you’re not